palmtop/SFP-reprogrammer/README.md

 bus.write_i2c_block_data(81,123,passwd)
 ```
 13. There are some SFPs (e.g. fs.com) which can be programmed without password.
 There are some SFPs (e.g. Optcore) where the wendor send you the password, if you asks for it.
 I have seen a DAC cable, which seemd not to have an eeprom at all.
 And if you don't have the password, you can try to crack is, with brute force, this is what check_password.py is doing.
 14. To speed up the password cracking, you can increase the speed of the i2c bus, you can do this by creating an overlay device tree.
 I was sucessfull with it, and setting the clock to 1 M, I could reach 9000 test/second speed.
+With this speed you check the password with only letters and numbers in approximately 2 hours and with all 256 possible bytes in ~ 4 days.
 15. These programs are not ready for use programs, they are rather small snipletts, you have to customise to reach your goals.
 16. https://sfpdb.freetime.su/ is a good place to find SFP eeproms and italso helps to decode eeprom contents